 Read More

-Introduction According to the Australian Small Business and Family Enterprise Ombudsman, approximately 97% of all businesses in Australia are small businesses, that is, businesses that employ less than 20 employees.
-Most small businesses rely upon their good will, and thus, good reputation, both online and by word of mouth, to survive.
-It is for this […]
+Introduction Anonymous Google reviews can cause serious reputational harm to businesses, particularly when the reviewer cannot be identified or verified.
+According to the Australian Small Business and Family Enterprise Ombudsman, approximately 97% of all businesses in Australia are small businesses, that is, businesses that employ less than 20 employees.
+Most small businesses rely upon their […]

 Read More